 The Select View dropdown menu allows you to select what type of devices/endpoints to be visible in the view: All Statuses, Revoked, Active (all endpoints/devices in the selected timeframe, whether they were active or inactive), or Inactive endpoints (ignores the selected timeframe and displays all the endpoints/devices that were inactive since the beginning of time until 7 days ago, 14 days ago, 21 days ago, 28 days ago, consider 7, 14, 21, 28 days ago since the day of the search).

-The Active Clients filters, allow you to filter the results displayed in the table by Operating System (thus, enabling you to apply 2 filters).
+The Device Info filters, allow you to filter the results displayed in the table by Machine type, Operating System (thus, enabling you to apply 2 filters), Chassis, or Status.

 The tickbox placed on the left side of the hostname of each endpoint allows you to take action on the selected device(s)/endpoint(s).